Bins777/veritas-project/README.md

 - Website utama kami dapat diakses di https://veritas-compliance.tech/

 P.S
-Take your time to enjoy and experience our dashboard!
+Take your time to enjoy and experience our website and dashboard!
-Thankyou and best of luck
+Thankyou and God bless
 -Tim Veritas